Last updated on April 6th, 2023

 Nikola Tesla is among some of the most prolific inventors of all times.
 He is also regarded as one of the pioneers of electromagnetic induction and the developments that have been made based on the invention of alternating electric current.
 With these interesting facts about Nikola Tesla, let’s learn more about him and his career, inventions, and personal life.

 Facts about Tesla’s birth, his mother’s involvement in his career, his father’s will and connection with Thomas Edison etc.

-#11.
-Nikola’s father who was a priest wanted Tesla to join the church and pursue priesthood.
-However, Tesla was interested in sciences.
+11. Nikola’s father who was a priest wanted Tesla to join the church and pursue the priesthood.
+However, Tesla was interested in the sciences.

 Facts about Tesla and AC based inventions, first hydro electric power plant in the U.S., Tesla’s photographic memory, his classified inventions, patents, lofty ambitions and death.